-The student in agriculture and horticulture receives instruction in the same classes with other students of the University, and thus enjoys all the advantages of the excellent laboratories and apparatus of the science departments.
+The teaching force for technical work in agriculture and horticulture has been greatly increased during the year that has passed.
+In other lines the student in agriculture and horticulture receives instruction in the same classes with other students of the University, and thus enjoys all the advantages of the excellent laboratories and apparatus of the science departments.